 A New Direction

 Inspired leadership is at the heart of The Pearson Institute’s aggressive agenda to apply innovative approaches and methodologies to explore the roots of violent conflicts.
-Institute Director James Robinson is supported in his mission to guide The Pearson Institute’s growth and expand its sphere of influence by University of Chicago President Robert J. Zimmer and Provost Daniel Diermeier.
+Institute Director James Robinson is supported in his mission to guide The Pearson Institute’s growth and expand its sphere of influence by University of Chicago President Paul Alivisatos.

-On June 1, 2016, University Professor James Robinson was appointed the Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies and Institute Director of The Pearson Institute for the Study and Resolution of Global Conflicts.
+On June 1, 2016, James Robinson, University Professor at the University of Chicago, was appointed the Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies and Institute Director of The Pearson Institute for the Study and Resolution of Global Conflicts.
 A prominent political scientist and economist, Robinson has conducted influential research in the field of political and economic development and the factors that are the root causes of conflict.
 His work explores the underlying relationship between poverty and the institutions of a society and how institutions emerge out of political conflicts.

 As institute director, Robinson guides The Pearson Institute’s research agenda, engages the international academic and practitioner community through The Pearson Global Forum, and oversees the curriculum that teaches future generations of leaders and scholars.